gom9000/xp-presepe/README.md

 	* S - sawtooth wave
 	* lfo - 15Hz square wave

-Signals on BUS are buffered to increase the fan-out.
+Signals on BUS must be buffered to increase the fan-out.

 ### Daily-Phase light fade in/out effects
 Gradually turns on and off the led strings linked to a phase of the day-presepe.